-We already have methods of detecting and analysing exoplanets like the transit method.
-Why do we need to use microlensing?
+We already have methods of detecting exoplanets.
+Why use microlensing?

 Microlensing is sensitive to planets that are just beyond the snow line: about the area around its star where Mars is in our Solar System.
 And it’s also very good at finding low mass planets.